 Together the class will spiral in and out of the earth, pass through expansion and cohesion, run, slide, learn how to challenge gravity, how to fall, how to rise, and how to command the body.
 The class will work with efficient pathways to move with speed without forgetting any part of the body.

 Commanding the body with voice, the class will pass through the space with unlimited possibilities in curve transforming the environment of dance - soft, wild and powerfully spontaneous.

 The class will be a combination of principles from Flying Low originally created by David Zambrano and Leila’s further development.

-There is no Professional Class on Bank Holiday Monday (Monday 28 August).
+- There is no Professional Class on Good Friday (Friday 30 March).

 - Spaces are limited - please arrive early to secure your place.

 - We strongly advise that you arrive at least 15 minutes before class to ensure a thorough warm-up.